Transient growth in diabatic boundary layers with fluids at supercritical pressure: Methodology

+In Eqs.~\eqref{eq:BL2} and \eqref{eq:BL3}, $f$ is related to the stream function, $g$ is the dimensionless static specific enthalpy, $C$ is the Chapman-Rubesin parameter, and $Pr$ is the local Prandtl number.
+Moreover, derivatives of the transport and thermodynamic properties are numerically evaluated using a second-order finite differences method as a function of $p$ and $T$ (see \cite{Ren1}).
+In this context, isothermal boundary conditions (BC) are considered as

-where $f_\eta$ and $g$ are the dimensionless streamwise velocity and static specific enthalpy, respectively.~The term $g_w(p,T_w)$ denotes the prescribed enthalpy at the wall.~The system of boundary-layer equations is solved numerically with a 4th order Runge-Kutta scheme, together with the Newton-Raphson method to iteratively satisfy the BCs at the wall.~Grid-independent results are achieved with a wall-normal resolution of at least 10000 points and a domain size approximately equal to 10 times the boundary-layer thickness.
+where $g_w(p,T_w)$ denotes the prescribed enthalpy at the wall.
+The system of boundary-layer equations is solved numerically with a 4th-order Runge-Kutta scheme, together with the Newton-Raphson method to iteratively satisfy the BCs at the wall.
+Grid-independent results are achieved with a wall-normal resolution of at least 10000 points to accurately capture the strong property gradients around the Widom line, and a domain size approximately equal to 10 times the boundary-layer thickness.